-When preparing for a public speech, practicing with an audience is suggested to be effective in enhancing speech performance.
-However, it is often impractical to organize an audience to practice a presentation.
-Virtual reality can provide a solution, i.e., practicing with a virtual audience.
-This paper studied this practicing technique for enhancing speech performance and people’s training satisfaction.
-A randomized controlled trial (n = 40) was conducted to compare practicing in front of a virtual audience with another practicing technique whereby the presenter had to imagine an audience while practicing.
+The data was collected in an experiment which studied two practicing techniques for enhancing speech performance and people’s training satisfaction.
+A randomized controlled trial was conducted to compare practicing in front of a virtual audience with another practicing technique whereby the presenter had to imagine an audience while practicing.
 Individuals practiced their presentations in three training sessions with either a virtual audience or an imaginary audience.
-Participants’ performance was assessed in an assessment session where they delivered their speech in front of a human audience.
-The results showed that individuals seemed to benefit more from a virtual audience than an imaginary audience in reducing speech anxiety.
-The clearest benefit of practicing with a virtual audience was the satisfaction it gave.
-Participants were more positive towards training with a virtual audience regarding both the training process and its effect on their presentation ability.
-We anticipate that virtual audiences can be beneficial in motivating individuals to practice their presentation skills.
+Participants’ performance was assessed in a closing session where they delivered their speech in front of a human audience.

 Public speaking training in front of an imaginary or virtual audience: A randomized controlled trial - extended